-Our Vicar Stu Crosson produced a resource to help people find the joy and freedom of living in the Kingdom of God.
+Our former Vicar Stu Crosson produced a resource to help people find the joy and freedom of living in the Kingdom of God.
 His prayer is that over the four weeks that the course takes, you will come to know Jesus Christ for yourself, and begin to experience the abundant life he promises all his followers.

 The focus for the first week is the compelling character of Jesus.
 The second week looks at the questions who is God and who am I?
 Week three engages with saying Yes to God, and the final week looks at new life in Christ and participation in His church.